mAiello00/BMEVITMMA19-Enhancing-Image-Super-Resolution-with-Generative-Adversarial-Networks/README.md

 ## 2. Datasets overview
 ### Div2k
 Div2k is a large high quality image dataset specifically for the ISR problem domain.
+It is introduced in [NTIRE 2017 Challenge on Single Image Super-Resolution: Dataset and Study](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Agustsson_NTIRE_2017_Challenge_CVPR_2017_paper.pdf).
+It is also one of the suggested datasets for the assignment.

-It is introduced in [this](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Agustsson_NTIRE_2017_Challenge_CVPR_2017_paper.pdf) paper and collected to evaluate and benchmark ISR solution submissions for a competition.
-This dataset is a collection of 1000 2K resolution (meaning pixels on at least one of the axes are 2K) images divided into:
+This dataset is a collection of 1000 2K resolution images divided into:
-- `train` - 600
+- `train` - 800
 - `validation` - 100
 - `test` - 100
 It provides x2, x3 and x4 downsized images using bicubic and "unknown" methods.

-This dataset has been uploaded to `huggingface` library.
-This simplifies the process of training the model significantly.
-A subset of the dataset was used for training purposes (total of 400 low-res/high-res pairs).
+A subset of 800 images from the 'train' set was used in this implementation for training purposes.
+This was done for two reasons.
+This subset was uploaded to Huggingface and is remotely downloaded when the solution is ran.
+1. To avoid Huggingface download limits we ran into while preparing the dataset
+2. Reduce the computational resources required for training the models over high epoch counts.
+This arose from another issue we ran into where Google Colab restricted our GPU useage during one of our earlier tests.

 ### CelebA
 CelebA is a large-scale face attributes dataset with more than 200K celebrity images.
+It was not used for this implementation.
+This is the other suggested dataset for the assignment.
+It will be used in our ESRGAN implementation.

 ### Details on how the `datasets` was downloaded and used
 The Div2K data was first uploaded to `huggingface` repository by `@mAiello00` which can be used by `datasets` library to download locally.
 The huggingface authorization token that is part of the notebook will allow access to this dataset.